Fellows & Scholars

 Zephyr’s graduate and senior fellows are active advisors of our intellectual programming and in some cases teach seminars that we host.

 Nathan Pinkoski's research and teaching covers 20th century political thought, early modern political thought, and classical political thought.
 He has published in a variety of academic and popular journals, including First Things, Perspectives on Political Science, and The Review of Politics.
 He holds a BA (Hon) from the University of Alberta and an MPhil and DPhil in Politics: Political Theory, from the University of Oxford.
 He had held research fellowships and lectureships at Princeton University and the University of Toronto.
-He recently co-edited Augustine in a Time of Crisis (Palgrave-MacMillan Press).
+He recently co-edited Augustine in a Time of Crisis (Palgrave-MacMillan Press) and translated Alasdair MacIntyre: une biographie intellectuelle (Alasdair MacIntyre: An Intellectual Biography), by Émile Perreau-Saussine (University of Notre Dame Press).
+He is a Contributing Editor for Compact: A Radical American Journal.

 MOLLY GURDON PINKOSKI